 Because of the chronic nature of brain damage, even the most financially comfortable families can feel a significant amount of stress.
 In addition to hospital stays and medications, there are chronic doctors’ visits that add up after a certain amount of time.
 Many patients require an extended schedule of rehabilitation appointments with multiple specialists.
 Some patients may require home health to administer medications and perform various procedures.
 While some insurance plans may cover a significant portion of these visits, few plans will cover all of them.
 This could leave loved ones on the hook for not only the deductible but also a large portion of their healthcare.
 Patients who reach a lifetime maximum on their benefits could find themselves in a particularly stressful situation.
-It is important to contact a Fair Oaks brain injury lawyer if you or someone you love has suffered a traumatic brain injury due to the negligence of someone else.
+It is important to contact a Fair Oaks brain injury attorney if you or someone you love has suffered a traumatic brain injury due to the negligence of someone else.

 Those who have suffered a brain injury have only two years from the time of the injury to file a legal action against the party responsible, according to the California Code of Civil Procedure 335.1.
 Patients who attempt to file a lawsuit after two years may get their case thrown out by the court.
 Therefore, anyone who has been injured by the careless or negligent acts of someone else should speak to a Fair Oaks brain injury lawyer right away.
 If your brain injury was caused by a public entity, the time limit for filing a claim is six months or 180 days.
 Contact an injury attorney for more information about these important time constraints and filing deadlines.Brain Injury Lawyers in Fair Oaks, CA